-Beginning in the first semester in Serbia, you will meet with the program chair prior to the practicum search process.
-SIT will support you in finding an approved practicum in the field of social justice and advocacy.
-Recommended practicum locations will focus on Southeast / Central Europe and Latin America, yet students may choose any other location.
+Beginning in the first semester in Ecuador, you will meet with the academic chair and practicum coordinator prior to the practicum search process.
+SIT will support you in finding an approved practicum in the field of development practice in a global location.
+You will also have access to an online career workshop run by SIT's Career and Practicum Service Center, which will guide you in the practicum application process.

-You will meet with the practicum coordinator multiple times throughout the year to facilitate a well-chosen practicum that aligns with your professional trajectory.
+You will meet with the practicum coordinator multiple times throughout the year to facilitate a wellchosen practicum that aligns with your professional trajectory.
 During the third semester (your practicum semester), you will meet regularly and remotely with your academic advisor and cohort to discuss practicum experiences across institutional, cultural, geographical, and political settings.